 Dan spent a good part of 2013 freelancing in house at Arc-Media helping out with the production of the off-plan marketing materials for this palladian mansion, including this aerial shot.
 Tangible Visual – Architectural Visualisation.

-This architectural visualisation Dan Marks created in 2009.
+The first ever private commission by Dan 2009.
 This exterior architectural visualisation helped to grant planning approval for the project, here is the letter of thanks from the owner: Dear ‘Team’, I am delighted to be able to inform you that we have today been granted planning approval for our house at London End Lane, Bow Brickhill, following an appeal.
-The design was judged to satisfy PPS7, an extremely demanding policy, which, under paragraph 11 acknowledges that in the open countryside, “very occasionally, a house of exceptional quality and innovative nature might be permitted, if it can be deemed to be…
+The design was judged to satisfy PPS7, an extremely demanding policy, which, under paragraph 11 acknowledges that in the open countryside, “very occasionally, a house of exceptional quality and innovative nature might be permitted, if it can be deemed to…